mattbierner/tonsole/README.md

 let compute = (data) => data ? process(data.value) : data;

-// normally we can't easily log what `compute` does without
+// Normally we can't easily log what `compute` does without
 // rewriting it to use statements compute = (data) => {
     if (data) {